 - Walking/running shoes – I like to bring my white Converse shoes with me.
 It suits with everything and comfortable to wear all day.
 I also like to bring a pair of Nikes for any light hikes that I want to do.
 I would swap my Nikes for proper hiking boots if I know I’m going to be doing a big hike.

 - Thongs (jandals/flip flops) – do not forget to bring this, especially if you are staying in hostels.

 My tip is to wear the heaviest shoes you have.
 It’ll save you space and it will not contribute to your weight limit.

 This is something I’ve learnt to do recently.
 I love bringing my full sized products, but that’s impossible when you only have a carry-on with you.
 Customs officers will make you throw them out – you don’t want to have to go through that!
 What you can do is buy the travel sized toiletries from pharmacies or supermarkets.
-Alternatively, if all you really want are the basics (shampoo, conditioner, toothpaste and soap) just rely on your hotel to provide you those items!
+Alternatively, if all you really want are the basics (shampoo, conditioner, toothpaste and soap) just rely on your hotel to provide you with those items!
 You’ll find that they have great quality toiletries especially if you’re staying at the higher end hotels.

 Simplify your makeup

 Only bring your everyday essentials.
 For me, that’s my foundation/bb cream, powder, brow pencil, eyeliner, mascara, blush/bronzer and nude lipstick.
 There have been times when I’ve brought 20 brushes (exaggeration), 10 shades of lipstick and at least 2 eyeshadow palettes but I always come to realise that I only end up using my everyday essentials anyway so there really was no point in bringing the rest!

 Just take less!